glainistrash/glainistrash/README.md

 - `C+H` Cuddle and hide!
 I allow anyone to cuddle with me or hide behind me. 💝
 - `IC` In character!
 I will talk like the current pony I'm using, I will still talk about myself so no worries!
 - `[sleepy], [school], [drawing], etc` Semi-AFK/busy.
 If you want to grab my attention, you can whisper to me!
-- `Looking for chat` appears above my head means I'm up for a chat!
+- `Looking for chat` appears above my head means I'm down for a chat!
 - `Looking for roleplay` appears above my head means I'm down for a roleplay!

 -------------------------------------